 Resources for Nurses: Washington State Nurses Association

-Find out about your state's professional nurses association: WSNA!
-In addition to offering union support, WSNA provides a great place for nurses to build their profession through education, advocacy, networking and much more.
+Find out about your state's professional nurses association: WSNA In addition to offering union support, WSNA provides a great place for nurses to build their profession through education, advocacy, networking and much more.
 Get involved today!

 King County Nurses (KCNA) is an official Region of WSNA.
 If you are a member of WSNA and designated King County as the county where you work/live, then you are automatically a member of KCNA.
 We are happy to serve as your local nurses association.